12 Things to Keep in Your Winter Car Emergency Kit

 Keeping your phone charged is important in an emergency in case you need to get in touch with emergency services, get a tow, or call friends or family for help.
 You should include a phone charger in your winter emergency kit.
 If possible, it’s a great idea to also include a fully charged phone battery pack so that you can continue to charge your phone if your car is turned off.

-Stay prepared for chilly winter temperature with a spare pair of gloves and a warm hat.
+Stay prepared for chilly winter temperatures with a spare pair of gloves, a warm hat, and socks.
 Even if it’s not that cold when you leave the house, temperatures could drop with the onset of a winter storm.
 Keeping warm, cozy winter gear in the car is an easy way to make sure that you’re more comfortable if you’re stuck in your car during winter weather.

-A warm blanket is also a must-have in your winter emergency kit.
+A warm blanket or a sleeping bag is also a must-have in your winter emergency kit.
 Some first aid kits come with emergency blankets designed to retain heat and help you stay warm.
 But even an old quilt or blanket is a good backup.

 8. Ice scraper